"Atelier Kanawa" means "the studio to produce Japanese harmony & peace".

 It is run by Kuniko Kanawa, a certified Kimono consultant, Kimono model, founder of Washington D.C.
 Kimono Club, Edo Tsumami Kanzashi artisan, and also a certified Shinto priestess.

-In 2007, Kuniko officially became a certified Kimono consultant of All Japan Kimono Consultant Association after graduating from Sodo Reiho Kimono College.
+In 2007, Kuniko officially became a certified Kimono consultant of All Japan Kimono Consultant Association accredited by the Japan Cabinet Office, after graduating from Sodo Reiho Kimono College.
 Since obtaining this certificate is approved by the Ministry of Education/Science and Economy/Industry, she has been offering the Kimono dressing services, Kimono photo shoot, instructing Kimono classes/workshops, and producing Kimono fashion shows/dressing demonstration, academic Kimono lectures and so on.
 She also works as a Kimono model, treasuring six years of classical Japanese dance training under Hanayagi style by the great instruction of Mme.
 Wakana Hanayagi sensei.

 In the same year, she became a professional Edo Tsumami Kanzashi artisan through intensive training by a designated master Kazuyo Hozumi, the one of only few designated Edo Tsumami Kanzashi artisans in Japan.
 As a successor to preserve this disappearing traditional handicraft, she creates both traditional and modern designed Tsumami Kanzashi, including custom orders.
 Her beautiful creations can be purchased online at http://atelierkanawa.com.
 She occasionally participates Arts&craft shows.
 She has offered monthly classes/workshops at many venues such as Japan-America Society of Washington D.C. and Carrol County Arts Council, annually workshop at many Anime conventions.
 She currently accepts private students only.